ZEISS Microscopy Knowledge Base

 2. COMPUTE_MAIN_BOX = True enables the creation of an additional ROI having the same sizes of the total subregions ROI size.

-Code screenshot showing COMPUTE_MAIN_BOX = False
+Code snippet showing COMPUTE_MAIN_BOX = False

 3. NUM_BOX_LENGHT defines the number of sub-regions along the main axis (the longest one).
 NUM_BOX_WIDTH defines the number of sub-regions along the minor axis (the shortest one).